LaputanMachines/website/_posts/2018-04-24-shuffling-with-python.md

 A user doesn’t really want a perfectly random shuffle of their playlist, but rather a “random” song somewhere distant in their playlist.
 A good way to convince yourself of this principle is to imagine popping a new CD into your CD player.
 The first of twenty tracks play.
 You request the next track using the CD player.
 Now imagine: (1) the third song plays, or (2) the tenth song plays.
 The closer the randomly selected song is to your current position, the less likely the user is to feel that this permutation of tracks was properly shuffled.
 Our solution will be as follows…

-### Shuffle v2: User Experience Tweaking
+## Shuffle v2: User Experience Tweaking

-> Chance doesn't mean meaningless randomness, but historical contingency.
-This happens rather than that, and that's the way that novelty, new things, come about. --- John Polkinghorne

 We count and store the length of the playlist.
 We randomly select an integer between zero and the length of the playlist.
 If the integer is within some tolerance—or distance, we reshuffle.
 For example, starting from track 1, an index of 3 might be too close.
 We reshuffle, and we get an index of 8.
 Better.
 We can introduce probabilities of reshuffling based on the distance between the two indices.
 Rolling a 3 when we’re currently at 1 yields a 50% chance of reshuffling; rolling a 2 when we’re currently at 1 yields a 100% chance of reshuffling.
 We can halve this probability every increment.
 We can add base cases for smaller playlists (<= 5 tracks).
 If we roll the same index as our current track, we’d re-shuffle with 100% probability.